Quantitative derivation of a two-phase porous media system from the one-velocity Baer-Nunziato and Kapila systems: Introduction

 \item In the high-frequency region $|\xi|>>\frac{1}{\var}$, by Taylor's expansion near $|\var\xi|^{-1}<<1$, the real eigenvalue $\lambda_{1}$ and the conjugated complex eigenvalues $\lambda_{i}$ $(i=2,3)$ satisfy $\lambda_{1}=-\frac{1}{|\gamma_{+}-\gamma_{-}|^2+1}\frac{1}{\var}+\frac{1}{\var}\mathcal{O}\left(\frac{1}{| \var\xi|^2}\right)$ and $\lambda_{2,3}=-\frac{1}{2\tau}-\frac{|\gamma_{+}-\gamma_{-}|^2}{|\gamma_{+}-\gamma_{-}|^2+1}\frac{1}{2\var}\pm \sqrt{|\gamma_{+}-\gamma_{-}|^2+1} |\xi| i+(\frac{1}{\tau}+\frac{|\gamma_{+}-\gamma_{-}|^2}{\var})\mathcal{O}\left(\frac{1}{|\var\xi|}\right)$. \end{itemize} The above spectral analysis suggests us to separate the whole frequencies into two parts $|\xi|\lesssim\frac{1}{\tau}$ and $|\xi|\gtrsim \frac{1}{\tau}$ so as to capture the qualitative properties of solutions for System \eqref{re}.
 Indeed, the time-decay rates (determined by $\lambda_{2}$) achieve the fastest rate in the low-frequency region $|\xi|\lesssim\frac{1}{\tau}$.
 Moreover this region recover the whole frequency-space when $\tau\rightarrow0$, as expected from the well-known overdamping phenomenon which will be mentioned below.
 To this end, the threshold $J_{\tau}$ between these two regions is used in the definition of the hybrid Besov spaces in next section.

 It should be noted that $\lambda_2$ and $\lambda_3$ exhibit similar behaviors to the eigenvalues of the compressible Euler equations with damping.
-Indeed, to study System \eqref{re}, one considers the following simplified system of damped Euler type with rough coefficients: The well-known spectral analysis for the linear Euler part of System \eqref{L-E} implies that the frequency space shall be separated into the low-frequency region $|\xi|\lesssim \frac{1}{\tau}$ and the high-frequency region $|\xi|\gtrsim \frac{1}{\tau}$ to recover the uniform estimates and optimal regularity of solutions.
+Indeed, to study System \eqref{re}, one considers the following simplified system of damped Euler type with rough coefficients:

+The well-known spectral analysis for the linear Euler part of System \eqref{L-E} implies that the frequency space shall be separated into the low-frequency region $|\xi|\lesssim \frac{1}{\tau}$ and the high-frequency region $|\xi|\gtrsim \frac{1}{\tau}$ to recover the uniform estimates and optimal regularity of solutions.
 Formally, this implies that as $\tau\to0$, the low-frequency region covers the whole frequency space and is therefore be dominant at the limit.
 We observe here the classical \textit{overdamping phenomenon}:{ as the friction coefficient $\frac{1}{\tau}$ gets larger, the decay rates of $r^\tau$ do not necessarily increase and on the contrary follow }$\min\{\tau, \frac{1}{\tau}\}$, cf. Figure \ref{fig:overdamping}.
 For more discussion on the overdamping phenomenon, see Zuazua's sildes \cite{SlidesZuazua}.

 Recently, in \cite{c0,c1}, the issue concerning the relaxation limit from compressible Euler system with damping toward the porous media equation has been rigorously justified in critical space $\dot{B}^{\frac{d}{2}}\cap \dot{B}^{\frac{d}{2}+1}$.
-The readers also can refer to the work \cite{c2} about the relaxation limit for a hyperbolic-parabolic chemotaxis system to the Keller-Segel equations.
-As explained in the notes \cite{danchin5}, the regularity index $\frac{d}{2}+1$ is called critical for initial data of general hyperbolic systems since $\dot{B}^{\frac{d}{2}+1}_{2,1}$ is embedded in the set of globally Lipschitz functions.
+The readers also can refer to the work \cite{c2} about the relaxation limit for a hyperbolic-parabolic chemotaxis system to a parabolic-elliptic Keller-Segel model.
+The regularity index $\frac{d}{2}+1$ is called critical for initial data of general hyperbolic systems since $\dot{B}^{\frac{d}{2}+1}$ is embedded in the set of globally Lipschitz functions.
+Indeed, It has been observed by many authors that controlling the Lipschitz regularity of solutions for general hyperbolic systems can prevent blow-up in finite time, see e.g., \cite{xu1,Majda}.
+We also refer to \cite{li010,linares1} about the ill-posedness results for hyperbolic systems in $H^{s}$ with $s<\frac{d}{2}+1$.